- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to carefully configure the power management settings of a NAS device based on the specific requirements of data availability and potential loss.
 Regular backups to offsite or cloud storage, implementing redundancy (RAID), and having appropriate power backup solutions are essential measures to minimize the impact of power management settings on data availability and loss.

-Although NAS Black Armor STCU8000200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Black Armor STCU8000200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -